eagleusb/poc-ory/README.md

 ### Terminology

-- `grant_type` : define which OAuth2 grant type is used
+- `access token` : the bearer token returned by the authorization server
+- `authorization server` : server issuing access tokens to the client after successfully authenticating the resource owner and obtaining authorization
 - `client_id` : public identifier of the application obtained during registration
 - `client_secret` : secret of the application obtained during registration
+- `client` : an application making protected resource requests on behalf of the resource owner and with its authorization
-- `scope` : name of the token's scope
+- `confidential clients` : clients which have the ability to maintain the confidentiality of the client_secret
-- `access token` : the bearer token returned by the authorization server
+- `grant_type` : define which OAuth2 grant type is used
+- `public clients` : public clients cannot maintain the confidentiality of a client_secret, so the secret is not used for these apps.
+Both mobile apps and Javascript apps are considered public clients
 - `refresh token` : the next bearer token when current one is outdated
 - `resource owner` : mainly the user able to authenticate
 - `resource server` : server hosting the protected resources (protected by access tokens)
-- `client` : an application making protected resource requests on behalf of the resource owner and with its authorization
-- `authorization server` : server issuing access tokens to the client after successfully authenticating the resource owner and obtaining authorization
+- `scope` : name of the token's scope

 ## Links